 Why Do I Have Breasts Anyway?

-The main biological reason young women have breasts is to allow them to feed babies.
-Since long before the invention of the bottle, babies have been nursed (fed milk) straight from their mothers' nipples.
-Although some women give their babies formula from bottles, many women still breastfeed their newborns.
-In fact, doctors recommend breastfeeding as the best way to meet a baby's nutritional needs.
+The main biological reason that women develop breasts is so they can feed their babies.
+Some women give their babies formula from bottles, but many women breastfeed their newborns.
+In fact, doctors recommend breastfeeding, when possible, as the best way to meet a baby's nutritional needs.

 One of the most common times that breasts might feel sore is when they are beginning to develop.
 First you might notice a small button-like lump beneath the nipple area.
-The medical name for this is the breast bud, and it is often present in guys and girls.
-The breast bud may be a little tender and may cause you to worry but it's a normal part of puberty.
+The medical name for this is the breast bud, and is common in guys and girls.
+The breast bud may be a little tender.
+But don't worry — it's a normal part of puberty.

 It is also common to have sore breasts around the beginning of a girl's period, or menstruation.
-During her menstrual cycle, a girl's body produces lots of the female hormones estrogen and progesterone.
+During her menstrual cycle, a girl's body produces lots of the female hormones and .

 Changes in these hormones can cause feelings that together are called premenstrual syndrome, or PMS.
 Some girls have painful cramps in their stomachs, headaches, mood swings, or cravings for certain foods right before their periods begin.
 During this time the body may retain water, which can make a girl feel puffy and bloated.
-Rings and shoes may feel tight at this time.
+Rings and shoes may feel tight.

 Just as fingers and feet swell, so can breasts.
-All that fluid forces the breast tissues to expand, which stretches the nerves and makes breasts feel achy or tender.
+All that fluid forces breast tissue to expand, which stretches the nerves and makes breasts feel achy or tender.

 Breast swelling and tenderness can also be one of the earliest signs of pregnancy.
 Be sure to talk to a parent or doctor right away if you might be pregnant.

 Also, if you ever notice discharge from one or both breasts, call your doctor right away.